 LLLT Vs. Minoxidil

 The incidence of alopecia related to cancer treatments such as chemotherapy is close to 65% and it has severe negative psychological effects.
-Low-Level Laser Therapy has been suggested as a treatment modality to promote hair regrowth for chemotherapy-induced alopecia.
-In a rat model, different regimens of chemotherapy were given to each rat in conjunction with an LLLT device that had the laser unit and switch from the HairMax LaserComb®, but without the comb or handle .
+Low-Level Laser Therapy may promote hair regrowth for chemotherapy-induced alopecia.
+In a rat model, each rat received different regimens of chemotherapy.
+Additionally, they received LLLT devices.
 Hair regrowth occurred 5 days earlier in all laser-treated rats when compared to control and sham-treated rats.
 Histology results demonstrated large anagen hair bulbs penetrating deeper into the subcutaneous adipose tissue in LLLT-treated skin.
 Furthermore, it did not compromise the efficacy of chemotherapy by causing localized protection of the cancer cells.

 Low-Level Laser Therapy for Hair Growth in Clinical Trials

 15 patients were studied using a PPLL-emitting instrument.
 The device produced a high output of infrared radiation that is capable of penetrating into deep subcutaneous tissue.
 The scalp was irradiated for 3 minutes on a weekly or bi-weekly basis.
 This continued until hair regrowth in at least 50% of the affected area was observed.